lauraschlimmer/logpusher/README.md

-        -t, --table <tbl>                Select a destination table -h, --host <hostname>            Set the hostname of the storage engine -p, --port <port>                Set the port of the storage engine -q, --quiet                      Run quietly
+        -t, --table <tbl>                Select a destination table -h, --host <hostname>            Set the hostname of the storage engine -p, --port <port>                Set the port of the storage engine -u, --user <username>            Set the username of the storage engine -q, --quiet                      Run quietly
         -?, --help                       Display this help text and exit